-Many startup founders are excited about the Securities and Exchange Commission’s (SEC’s) crowdfunding rules (adopted in 2015).
-The rules can help make new funding sources available to smaller companies that may lack access to traditional sources of capital.
+The Securities and Exchange Commission’s (SEC’s) crowdfunding rules (adopted in 2015) can help make new funding sources available to smaller companies that may lack access to traditional sources of capital.
 However, because the crowdfunding rules also seek to protect investors and minimize fraud, the rules can be difficult to navigate.
 The crowdfunding rules include certain limitations on who can engage in crowdfunding, how much individuals can invest, and what specific measures issuers and intermediaries must take before and during financings.
 Furthermore, as issuers and investors utilize the internet and social media to facilitate new investments, issuers and investors may become subject to other complicated US state and federal laws.

 Those just beginning to consider the benefits and drawbacks of crowdfunding should take the following five important considerations into account: